kinoute/Hack-Z370-HD3P-i5-8400/README.md

     - _VirtualSMC.kext_
     - _WhateverGreen.kext_

-if you use my EFI folder & BIOS Settings, there are two things you need to do.
-First, you need to generate by yourself your serials and put them in the `config.plist`.
+If you use my EFI folder & BIOS Settings, you need to generate by yourself your serials and put them in the `config.plist`.
 You can use [macserial](https://github.com/acidanthera/macserial) to generate serials for the model you picked.

 I first chose `Macmini8,1` because my config was similar to the new Mac Mini model but I recently changed my SMBIOS to `iMac19,2` due to the black screen issue I was having while watching videos in full screen. (**Update:** Apparently this was a bug on macOS and it has been fixed in 10.14.6).

+`iMac19,2` seems better for power management and upgradability (in case you want to add a dedicated GPU later).
+This is the SMBIOS used in this config.

 **Note:** I use the [Clover-Minimal Theme](https://github.com/al3xtjames/clover-theme-minimal) in my `config.plist` so if you only download my `config.plist`, be sure to either install this theme or change it to something you already have.